 The following Commercial guidance note Produced in partnership with David Bond and Sonal Patel of Fieldfisher LLP provides comprehensive and up to date legal information covering:

 This Practice Note summarises the principal controls surrounding the use of environmental claims in advertising and covers the following key areas: overview of environmental claims in advertising, the relevant legislation, the self-regulatory codes and the sanctions for non-compliance.

-The Consumer Protection from Unfair Trading Regulations 2008, SI 2008/1277 (the 'CPRs') govern all advertising and commercial practices in the UK and apply to any act, omission or any other commercial practice by a business that is involved in the promotion, sale or supply of products (including services) to consumers.
-The CPRs contain a general prohibition on unfair commercial practices, specific prohibitions on misleading or aggressive commercial practices and an exhaustive
+The Consumer Protection from Unfair Trading Regulations 2008 (CPUTR 2008) govern all advertising and commercial practices in the UK and apply to any act, omission or any other commercial practice by a business that is involved in the promotion, sale or supply of products (including services) to consumers.
+CPUTR 2008 contain a general prohibition on unfair commercial practices, specific prohibitions on misleading or aggressive commercial practices and an

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 To view our latest legal guidance content,sign-in to Lexis®PSL or register for a free trial.